 The most common organic fertilizer that supplies phosphorous is rock phosphate.
 The finest ground variety is known as colloidal phosphate, which becomes available to plants the fastest.
 Unlike other amendments, you can’t use too much rock phosphate so don’t skimp.

 There are two quick fixes for deficiencies.
 One is to foliar plants weekly with fish emulsion until symptoms abate.
 You can also try making bat guano or worm casting “tea” and applying it as a soil drench.
 Use this in conjunction with a top dressing of bonemeal, which is phosphorus-rich.
 Be sure to thoroughly “water in” the top dressing.

 For a long-term fix, mix rock phosphate or aged poultry manure into the soil and your compost pile in fall.
 This gives the micro herd time to work its magic and also leaches some of the nitrogen out of the poultry manure, which is often too nitrogen “hot” to use in the spring.

 Potassium is one of the three primary nutrients required by plants in relatively large quantities and is essential for photosynthesis, protein formation, and good root growth.

-Symptoms of excess are similar to those of nitrogen excess: succulent growth that emphasizes leaves instead of fruit.
-Succulent growth makes the plants more attractive to insect pests so they suffer from attacks, become weakened, and then are vulnerable to disease.
+Symptoms of excess are similar to those of nitrogen excess: Succulent growth that emphasizes leaves instead of fruit.
+Succulent growth makes the plants more attractive to insect pests so they suffer from attacks, become weakened, and they are vulnerable to disease.
 Not a pretty picture.

 Potassium is a naturally-occurring nutrient in most soils and is easily available to plants because it is so soluble.
 Unfortunately, that is also its downfall; potassium is so soluble it is easily leached from the soil by rainfall or irrigation water.
 Potassium also prefers a neutral soil and may not be available in acidic soils with a pH of 5 or less.